Weldon B. Cooke: Aviation career

-Cooke's Black Diamond exhibition flying culminated in its appearance in the January 1912 Los Angeles International air meet at Dominguez Field.
+Cooke's Black Diamond exhibition flying culminated in its appearance in the January 1912 Los Angeles International air meet at Dominguez Field in Los Angeles, California.
 Cooke's flying was outstanding, setting the meet record for endurance and altitude, winning $7,400 in prizes.
-In 1911 and 1912, including the Los Angeles prize money, Cooke's flying earned Maupin and Lanteri's now named 'Diamond Airplane Co.', a total of $14,800.
+In 1911 and 1912, including the Los Angeles prize money, Cooke's flying earned Maupin and Lanteri's firm, now named the Diamond Airplane Company, a total of $14,800.
 The Los Angeles meet was the last flight of the Black Diamond.
-The Black Diamond was disassembled and put into storage and, in 1948, the Maupin family donated it to the Smithsonian.
-In 1998, it was offered to the Hiller Aviation Museum where it was restored and put on display.
+It was disassembled and put into storage, and in 1948 the Maupin family donated it to the Smithsonian Institution.
+In 1998, it was offered to the Hiller Aviation Museum, where it was restored and put on display.

-At an exhibition on December 31, 1911 – January 1, 1912, in Santa Rosa, California, Cooke took a test flight in a biplane that had been constructed by Fred J. Wiseman that Wiseman had used for the world's first airmail flight from Petaluma, California, to Santa Rosa.
+At an exhibition on December 31, 1911–January 1, 1912, in Santa Rosa, California, Cooke took a test flight in a biplane that had been constructed by Fred J. Wiseman that Wiseman had used for the world's first air mail flight from Petaluma, California, to Santa Rosa.
 After the Los Angeles meet, Cooke no longer had an aircraft to fly, so he arranged to purchase the Wiseman biplane and had it crated up and sent to Emeryville, California, for an exhibition where he was to race Lincoln Beachy.
-Compared to Beachy's aircraft, the Wiseman biplane was under powered and Beachy beat him easily in all five days of the event.
+Compared to Beachy's aircraft, the Wiseman biplane was underpowered and Beachy beat him easily in all five days of the event.
 To improve the performance, Cooke replaced the 60 hp Hall-Scott A-2 with a 75 hp Roberts two-stroke motor.
 Cooke continued to modify this aircraft as he used it for exhibition flying across the United States during 1912.
-The modified aircraft became known as the Wiseman-Cooke biplane.
-This aircraft became the second Cooke piloted aircraft donated to the Smithsonian where it was restored and put on display at the National Postal Museum.
-By late 1912, Cooke had arrived in Sandusky, Ohio, where he formed the Cooke Aeroplane Co. to build aircraft of his own design.
+The modified aircraft became known as the "Wiseman-Cooke Biplane."
+This aircraft became the second Cooke-piloted aircraft donated to the Smithsonian, where it was restored and put on display at the National Postal Museum.
+By late 1912, Cooke had arrived in Sandusky, Ohio, where he formed the Cooke Aeroplane Company to build aircraft of his own design.
 The Roberts Motor Company let him use a portion of their facility to work on his aircraft.

-When Cooke participated in the 1913 Great Lakes Reliability Cruise his address was listed as Sandusky, Ohio.
+When Cooke participated in the 1913 Great Lakes Reliability Cruise his address was listed as Sandusky.

-In May 1914, Cooke was back in the San Francisco Bay Area where he was the pilot of Silas Christofferson's 'Aeromaid' flying boat.
-Christofferson tried to start an aerial ferry service between Oakland and San Francisco, but gave up after just a few flights.
+In May 1914, Cooke was back in the San Francisco Bay Area, where he was the pilot of Silas Christofferson's Aeromaid flying boat.
+Christofferson tried to start an aerial ferry service between Oakland and San Francisco, California, but gave up after just a few flights.

-Cooke died on September 16, 1914, in an aircrash in Pueblo, Colorado.
+Cooke died on September 16, 1914, in an air crash in Pueblo, Colorado.